 Financing a Dutch BV in Response to Brexit

-As a result of the approaching Brexit, many businesses have already decided to open a branch in the Netherlands.
+As a result of Brexit, many businesses have decided to open a branch in the Netherlands.
 This way they continue to have access to the European market, and with that the four European freedoms remain within reach.
 Free movement of people, goods, services and capital contribute to easy business within a single European market.

 The question then arises as to whether these four freedoms can be safeguarded by establishing a Dutch BV with a virtual office in the Netherlands?
 After all, this is easy to arrange and involves a few costs.
 Or do you still have to take other matters into account?